The Connection Between Agent Orange and Prostate Cancer

 Our veterans went to war to fight for our country and encountered some of the most grueling conditions imaginable.
 Vietnam was a particularly gruesome battlefield, where the enemy was using the very land to hide and fight in.
 The United States military’s solution was Agent Orange to defoliate the dense jungle and expose the enemy.

 This chemical herbicide, however, had severe unintended consequences.
-Agent Orange contained dioxin, a highly toxic compound, which has been linked to numerous health problems among veterans, including prostate cancer
+Agent Orange contained dioxin, a highly toxic compound, which has been linked to numerous health problems among veterans, including prostate cancer.

 If you served in the military during the Vietnam War era, you may have been exposed to Agent Orange and could be at risk for prostate cancer and other health conditions related to this toxic herbicide.
 The impact of Agent Orange exposure often manifests many years after the initial contact, making it crucial for veterans to be aware of the potential health risks they face.